What Does It Mean Being a “Classy Woman”?

-classy woman who is elegantWomen keep hearing over and over from guys in different situations that men want to date and have relationships with a classy woman.
+Women keep hearing over and over from guys in different situations that men want to date and have relationships with a classy woman.
 Just take a look at most of the men’s dating profiles, and you will see that practically all of them want to meet and date a woman who has “class.”
 Indeed, being called “classy” is an ultimate compliment to a woman.
 But, what does it really mean being classy?
-After searching the internet for an answer to this question, I wasn’t very satisfied, because every attempt to define a “classy woman” had one fundamental flaw – a woman can have all the qualities that make her classy according to those sources and still not have much “class.”
+After searching the internet for an answer to this question, I wasn’t very satisfied, because every attempt to define a “classy woman” had one fundamental flaw.
+A woman can have all the qualities that make her classy according to those sources and still not have much class.
 The formal definition of being “classy” also doesn’t add much to understanding what class means in the context of dating and attraction.

 For instance, being a sharp dresser, clean, and not using profanities are certainly qualities that flatter to a woman, but… they hardly make her come across as having “class,” if she talks too much and constantly draws attention to her persona.
-Being professional, educated, and having a great sense of humor are very attractive qualities in a woman but if she has temper issues this pretty much cancels out her potential to come across as classy.
+Being professional, educated, and having a great sense of humor are very attractive qualities in a woman.
+However, if she has temper issues this pretty much cancels out her potential to come across as classy.

-A very small minority of women who don’t have class are able to develop that quality and become truly classy.
+I truly believe that just like in the case of distinction between flirting and regular conversation, being classy is not in the “what” but in the “how.”
+It’s how you act, how you carry yourself, how you express yourself and how you live your life that determines class.
+A very small minority of women who don’t have a lot of class are able to develop that quality and become truly classy.
 Doing this requires reflecting on your own self, recognizing those qualities that you are missing and having which would make you more classy (something that few, if any women, would want to do) and working in all the necessary directions to build that attractive flair of class and sophistication.

 However, if you believe that you belong to that minority of women who are open to constructive self-criticism and you are willing to take a few practical steps toward becoming more classy, here are some of the fundamental elements of a woman’s personality that makes her more “classy:”